sakaiproject/sakai-release/README.md

 1. Changing versions
 2. Creating tags
 3. Deploying artifacts to maven repo's.
+4. Updating the release documents and sending out announcements (This is not included here)

 We previously used the maven release plugin, but that generally doesn't work out that great.
 It does a lot of these steps and would have been nice for sure.
 A lot of other people aren't fans either. http://axelfontaine.com/blog/final-nail.html